astronautyates/machine_learning_with_apache_airflow_and_snowpark/quickstartmarkdown.md

 <!-- ------------------------ -->
 ## Monitoring Results

-After your pipeline has finished running, go into the graph view and check the various tasks to make sure everything has run properly.
+After your pipeline has finished running, go into the grid view and check that all tasks ran successfully.
 Then, go into your Snowflake environment and check the newly created PRED_CUSTOMER_CALLS and PRED_TWITTER_COMMENTS to see the finished result of your model training.

 After that, open the streamlit application by navigating to localhost:8501 in your browser.
 This is our prediction visualizations are hosted, similarly to how an ML model is typically used to generate prediction graphs!